Pacheco's disease: Signs and symptoms

 Birds infected with Pacheco's disease usually experience minor signs and symptoms that appear right before or after its death.
 Birds can have a watery, yellowish to greenish discolouration of urates and faeces or have moist droppings.
-They can experience mucoid discharges from its nostrils, such as in blue-and-gold macaws and Amazon parrots, or a regurgitation of clear sanguineous fluids.
+They can experience mucoid discharges from the nostrils, such as in blue-and-gold macaws and Amazon parrots, or a regurgitation of clear sanguineous fluids.
 As the disease progresses, birds can become difficult to arouse, experience lethargy and somnolence as well as lose interest in eating and its normal daily activities.
 Birds can also display signs of extreme depression only hours before its death.
-However, due to the short and lack of severe clinical signs indicating a presence of the herpesvirus, the birds that experience a rapid death are found in excellent bodily conditions with full crops.
-This means that birds often do not live long enough for the collection of its blood for testings or diagnoses.
+However, due to the short duration of infection and lack of severe clinical signs indicating a presence of the herpesvirus, birds that experience a rapid death are found in excellent bodily conditions with full crops.
+Infected birds often do not live long enough for the collection of its blood for testing or diagnoses.

 Laboratory tests can also display the abnormalities of tissues, such as a liver with pale yellow to brown patches in necrotic areas.
-Examinations mainly present lesions in the bird's liver and spleen, such as an enlargement of both organs with diffuse patches of necrosis and the bleeding of broken capillaries (petechial haemorrhage).
+Examinations mainly present lesions in the liver and spleen, such as an enlargement of both organs with diffuse patches of necrosis and the bleeding of broken capillaries (petechial haemorrhage).
 There can also be minimal to no inflammatory response surrounding the necrotic areas.
 By comparing these signs and symptoms to a healthy liver that displays no signs of reactions, this indicates a presence of the herpesvirus infection.

-External factors surrounding the birds can also promote the spread of these signs and symptoms and infections.
-Specifically, environmental changes, such as importing birds from a warm to cold environment as well as creating a stressful event for birds in crowded situations, often triggers a virus amplification and increased virulence.
+External and environmental changes can promote the spread of the disease and increase virulence.
+Importing birds from a warm to cold environment and stress due to overcrowding can trigger outbreaks of Pacheco's disease.

 Cause

-A virus, Psittacid alphaherpesvirus 1, is the etiologic agent that causes Pacheco's disease.
+The virus Psittacid alphaherpesvirus 1 is the etiologic agent that causes Pacheco's disease.
 This virus species is closely related to Gallid alphaherpesvirus 1.
 It was initially identified as a herpesvirus by examining its virion size, sensitivity to ether, the formation of intranuclear inclusions, its ability to thicken the nuclear membranes of the host cells.

 Pacheco's disease is caused by at least three different serotypes of the herpesvirus.
 The most common strain that causes Pacheco's disease is Serotype 1.
 This is followed by Serotype 2 and less frequently, Serotype 3.
 In curing Pacheco's disease, the vaccine developed must protect the birds against these main three serotypes.